docker/docs/engine/userguide/networking/overlay-standalone-swarm.md

 Docker Machine and Docker Swarm are not mandatory to experience Docker multi-host networking with a key-value store.
 However, this example uses them to illustrate how they are integrated.
-You'll use Machine to create both the key-value store server and the host cluster using a standalone swarm.
+You use Machine to create both the key-value store server and the host cluster using a standalone swarm.

 >**Note**: These examples are not relevant to Docker running in swarm mode and